Chiefs fans kick off a new tradition after pandemic prevents old traditions

 “Six of us have been going up for years, four of us have had season tickets around 20 years,” said Steve Crum.

-The issue was ticket prices have more than doubled and the stadium only allows 22 percent capacity.
+The issue was ticket prices have more than doubled and the stadium only allows 22% capacity.

 “My heart kind of sank when I saw the prices,” said Kelly Kennedy.